lizabelos/libCML/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make -j 4
 ```

-☕ Then, take a break, drink a cup of coffee.
-It can take hours time to build.

 This is a list of different option you can pass to cmake :
 ```bash